 One of the biggest challenges for volunteer coordinators is to find and document the jobs to assign to volunteers.
 With time crunches and limited resources, it is no surprise to be out of ideas of what needs to be done even if you have the right team.

-Below you will find a comprehensive list of different tasks and jobs volunteers can do for your project.
+Below you will find a long list of different tasks and jobs volunteers can do for your project.
 From entry-level tasks to specialized opportunities, you will sure find some inspiration to expand your job lists and keep your team engaged and contributing.
 Just like in theater, there is no role too small!